Vision: all Kalamazoo County youth are college or career ready by 21.

 - Sustainable resources from local, state, and national sources; and

-- Coordinated advocacy for the Second Shift that results in more and sustained funding and supportive policies.
+- Coordinated advocacy for the OST sector that results in more and sustained funding and supportive policies.

-Historically, KYD Network has estimated that 45 OST organizations served roughly 3,000 youth in the County…a far cry from the 50,000 youth who could be participating in, and benefitting from, after-school and summer programming.
+Historically, KYD Network has estimated that 65 OST organizations served roughly 6,000 youth in the County…a far cry from the 50,000 youth who could be participating in, and benefiting from, after-school and summer programming.
 If we were serving the state average of 13% this would mean that the Kalamazoo County OST sector should be serving 6,500 youth; almost double what we currently serve.
 In addition, if the state average of 44% “would participate if opportunities were available” held true in Kalamazoo County, our sector should be serving 22,000 youth.
-Thus, the data confirm that we must continue to build the capacity to serve MORE youth in the out-of-school time over the next three years.
+Thus, the data confirm that we must continue to build the capacity to serve MORE youth in the out-of-school time over the next five years.

 KYD Network is currently conducting a scan of the OST sector to determine: how many OST organizations exist; how many youth they serve; where they serve youth; where these youth live; the types of opportunities available to youth; and the structure of these organizations.
 The results of this scan will help KYD Network tailor its outreach throughout the county.

 Regarding quality of OST programming, we know that when youth participate in high quality OST programming they are more likely to engage in school and gradate.
 We also know that quality can be measured through the Youth Program Quality Assessment (YPQA), the tool that KYD Network uses as part of the Youth Program Quality Intervention, a continuous quality improvement process offered by the David P. Weikart Center for Youth Program Quality to over 300 communities across the country.
 We also know that our local trends mirror national data, with scores for Safe and Supportive Environments near 4.0, Interaction at 3.0, and Engagement near 2.5 (out of a 5.0 scale).
-Over the next year, KYD Network will work with these organizations so that their programs continue to improve and so that they create systems to sustain these improvements.
+Over the next five years, KYD Network will work with our 50 cohort organizations so that their programs continue to improve and so that they create systems to sustain these improvements.
 Based on the data we collect (YPQA and youth, family, and staff surveys), we know that our gains leveled-off during 2017-18.
 Feedback indicates that it is because KYD Network has not been able to keep pace with the increasing number of cohort members.
 We have grown from seven to 50 in four years and must now increase our capacity to be able to attain the level of support we provided three and four years ago.
 We know, based on data from various sources, that the YPQI works.
 What we need is the capacity to fully implement it with 50 organizations.

 With respect to social emotional learning, we know that when youth participate in an intentional SEL strategy over a sustained period of time (one year), they: